 The USA has several cities that are known around the world as being iconic or embodiment of America.
 We think of New York, San Francisco, Seattle and Chicago.
 Traveling to Chicago is really awesome and totally easy to do in two or three days; you could even have an unforgettable Chicago experience in one day if you were really in a pinch and wanted to.
-It’s an easy, walk-able city with unlimited potential and unforgettable sights.
+It’s an easy, walk-able city with unlimited potential and plenty of things to do.

 1. Walk the streets of Chicago